poolifier/poolifier/README.md

 - `async` - true/false, true if your function contains async code pieces, else false
 - `killBehavior` - Dictates if your async unit (worker/process) will be deleted in case that a task is active on it.
   **KillBehaviors.SOFT**: If `currentTime - lastActiveTime` is greater than `maxInactiveTime` but a task is still running, then the worker **won't** be deleted.
-  **KillBehaviors.HARD**: If `lastActiveTime` is greater than `maxInactiveTime` but a task is still running, then the worker will be deleted.
+  **KillBehaviors.HARD**: If `currentTime - lastActiveTime` is greater than `maxInactiveTime` but a task is still running, then the worker will be deleted.
   This option only apply to the newly created workers.
   Default: `KillBehaviors.SOFT`